nylki/lindenmayer/documentation/documentation.md

 ]);
 ```

-If you want to learn more about parametric L-Systems take a look at the **HOW TO LINK TO OTHER FILES IN MD?**  [Getting Started Guide for Parametric L-Systems]() or read further on here too as well.
+If you want to learn more about parametric L-Systems take a look at the   [Getting Started Guide for Parametric L-Systems](gettingStartedParametric.md) or read further on here too as well.

 ### Object-Based Productions